How Much Compensation For A Personal Injury Sustained In A Train Station Accident Claim?

-Note that the severity of the injury will likely determine the long-term effect on the victim, though it will be considered alongside the long-term implications when deciding a settlement amount.
+Note that the severity of the injury will likely determine the long-term effect on the victim.
+However, it will be considered alongside the long-term implications when deciding a settlement amount.

-If you have suffered a personal injury as the result of a train station accident, there are a number of recommended steps which can help a future compensation claim.
+If you have suffered a personal injury due to a train station accident, several recommended steps can help a future compensation claim.
 After you have sought medical help, we recommend that you:

 - Collect Evidence: This means you have to record everything that might help your case.
-You should take photographs of the injury, the scene of the accident, and anything else which might be considered relevant to the claim.
+It would be best to take photographs of the injury, the accident scene, and anything else that might be considered relevant to the claim.
 You may also have to gather contact information from witnesses, as they may be useful when pursuing the case.

-- Record Losses: The number of losses sustained as a result of the injury will give an indication on what can be claimed.
+- Record Losses: The number of losses sustained as a result of the injury will indicate what can be claimed.
 Losses could be general, such as travel expenses and medical expenses.
 It is important to document all losses.

 Once you have carried out the above steps, you can take this evidence to a Claims Service and begin your case.